-The subject property is located adjacent to Laguna Road and Highway 1 at Mile Post 25.73, in Santa Cruz.
-We have been asked to reflect the APN#: no_APN_spec, as requested by Santa Cruz Planning Staff.
+The subject property is located adjacent to Wilder State Park, on the inland side, on Highway I, in Santa Cruz.
+We have been asked to reflect the APN# no APN spec. (closest reference 049-131-23) as requested by Santa Cruz Planning Staff.
 The proposal is within the jurisdiction of Santa Cruz County.
-Caltrans has given us authority to act on their behalf in regards of this proposal.
+Caltrans has given us authority to act on their behalf in regards of this proposal, per the attached LOA.

-The property is located within an existing Caltrans Right-of-way, which falls under County control but is not defined by a specific zoning designation.
-We have been informed during our pre-application meeting; the County does allow installation of wireless telecommunications facilities as a conditional use pursuant to Section 13.10.659.21.8F.2of the Planning Code.
+The property is located within an existing Caltrans Right-of-Way, which falls under County control but is not defined by a specific zoning designation.
+We have been informed during our pre-application meeting; the County does allow installation of wireless telecommunications facilities as a conditional use pursuant to Section 13.10.659.21.8F.2 of the Planning Code.
 The proposed use matches the present use, as the project does not deviate nor substantially increase the visual blight of the present use/site.